zhoufeng1989/Resume/resume_en.md

 +   Experienced in Python and libraries/frameworks such as Greenlet, Eventlet, Scrapy, Web.py and Tornado
 +   Familiar with PHP and Yii web framework
 +   Familiar with Linux environment, feel at home working with Bash, Sed, AWK, Vim
-+   Familiar with SQL, MySQL
++   Familiar with SQL, MySQL, knowledge of SQL tuning
 +   Good understanding of C and Linux programming
 +   Knowledge of web components, like Apache, Nginx, Varnish, Beanstalk, Redis, MongoDB
 +   Good oral and written English, pass CET-6, proficiency in reading professional documents